yuninxia/HPCToolkit/doc/src/users/faq.md

 ### Avoiding the error `cudaErrorUnknown`

-When monitoring a CUDA application with `REALTIME` or `CPUTIME`, you may encounter a `cudaErrorUnknown` return from many or all CUDA calls in the application.
-[^18]
-This error may occur non-deterministically, we have observed that this error occurs regularly at very fast periods such as `REALTIME@100`.
-If this occurs, we recommend using `CYCLES` as a working alternative similar to `CPUTIME`, see Section [12.4.1](#sec:troubleshooting:hpcrun-sample-periods) for more detail on HPCToolkit's `perfevents` support.
+When monitoring a CUDA application with `REALTIME` or `CPUTIME`, you may encounter a `cudaErrorUnknown` return from many or all CUDA calls in the application.[^18] This error may occur non-deterministically.
+We have observed that this error occurs regularly at very fast periods such as `REALTIME@100`.
+If this occurs, we recommend using `CYCLES` as a working alternative similar to `CPUTIME`, see Section [12.4.1](#sec:troubleshooting:hpcrun-sample-periods) for more detail on HPCToolkit's `perf_events` support.

 ### Avoiding the error `CUPTI_ERROR_NOT_INITIALIZED`